STEM-MBA Program

 A Future-Focused MBA for Data-Driven, Tech-Powered Business Leaders

 Increasingly, digital transformation, emerging technologies, and data-driven decision-making have become the predominant forces shaping the business world.
-The STEM MBA at Rowan University’s Rohrer College of Business prepares students with the critical thinking, technical depth, and leadership skills they need to navigate and make an impact in this evolving landscape.
+The STEM MBA at Rowan University’s Rohrer College of Business (RCB) prepares students with the critical thinking, technical depth, and leadership skills they need to navigate and make an impact in this evolving landscape.

 Where Business Meets Analytics, Innovation, and Leadership